A Hologram for the King (film): Development

 On June 12, 2013, Tom Tykwer was reported to be developing an adaptation of 2012 novel A Hologram for the King, written by Dave Eggers.
 Tykwer wrote and directed the film, which stars Tom Hanks as the lead.
 The film was made by Playtone, Primeridian Entertainment, and X-Filme Creative Pool.
 On September 5, 2013, Lotus Entertainment began licensing international rights to the film.
-On March 6, 2014 it was announced that Sarita Choudhury, Alexander Black, Tracey Fairaway, David Menkin, and Tom Skerritt had joined the cast of the film.
-Iconic hologram pioneer Mani Shankar was heavily consulted in the design; he asked to not have his name credited but Tom Hanks acknowledged his contributions in several interviews.
+On March 6, 2014, it was announced that Sarita Choudhury, Alexander Black, Tracey Fairaway, David Menkin, and Tom Skerritt had joined the cast of the film.

 Filming

 Production was set to begin in first quarter of 2014.
-Principal photography commenced on March 6, 2014 in Morocco.
+Principal photography commenced on March 6, 2014, in Morocco.
 Filming also took place in Hurghada in Egypt, as well as in Berlin and Düsseldorf in Germany.
 Shooting wrapped in June 2014.

 Reception

 Critical response

 Writing for The New York Times, Stephen Holden called the movie "a story of confusion, perplexity, frustration and panic," praising Tom Hanks's ability to turn it into "an agreeably uncomfortable comedy," meriting a "Critic's Pick" designation.
 On Rotten Tomatoes, the film has a rating of 70% based on 150 reviews and an average rating of 6.20/10.
 The site's critical consensus reads, "A Hologram for the King amiably ambles through a narrative desert, saved by an oasis of a performance from the ever-dependable Tom Hanks."
-On Metacritic, the film has a score of 58 out of 100 based on 35 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 58 out of 100 based on 35 critics, indicating "mixed or average" reviews.